show episodes

 continue reading

-Burning Man takes practice.
 Tony “Coyote” Perez may be the best at thriving (and not dying) at Burning Man.
-He is the Black Rock City Superintendent, the Burning Man OSHA Instructor, and the 26 year Burner whose job it is to put himself in harm's way, then get out of his own way!
-His tales stick in the mind to help us thrive.
-This is not a list of …
+He is the Black Rock City Superintendent, the Burning Man OSHA Instructor, and the 26-year Burner whose job it is to put himself in harm's way and then get out of his own way!
+Sit in on a chuckling conversation between Stuart and Coyote.
+They put the wisdom in wise-crac…

 continue reading